Overview

 Provider Network

 For lower out-of-pocket costs, see an in-network vision provider.
-In-network vision providers will submit claims to the appropriate vision insurance administrator on your behalf.
+In-network vision providers will submit claims to the vision insurance administrator on your behalf.

 There are out-of-network benefits for the vision insurance; however, your out-of-pocket cost will likely be higher.
 In addition, you will need to submit your claims to the vision insurance administrator.
 Out-of-network providers typically will not submit claims on your behalf.